Making centuries of Buddhist iconographic knowledge searchable.

 Each detected figure is isolated and classified independently against 93 trained classes.
 The model is purpose-built and lightweight — not a general AI repurposed for this task.

 Every identification is cross-checked against a hand-built database of 557 deities — verifying body color, hand gestures, sacred objects, and posture.
-This is where domain knowledge is encoded directly into the system.

 Color mismatch detection, duplicate detection, and confidence calibration.
-Each identification receives a confidence level: confident, likely, ambiguous, or uncertain.

 Thupten N. Chakrishar · 2025